Body Scan Meditation: A Dosha-Aware Practice

 If you are a Kapha type or experiencing Kapha symptoms:

-- Speed: Slightly brisker pace to maintain alertness
+- Speed: Slightly brisker pace to stay alert

-- Visualisation: Imagine bright, warm sunlight dissolving heaviness
+- Visualisation: Picture bright, warm sunlight dissolving heaviness

-- Extra attention: Chest, lungs, sinuses, and lymph areas
+- Extra attention: Chest, lungs, sinuses, lymph areas

 Benefits of Regular Practice

-- Early detection of dosha imbalances before they manifest as symptoms
+- Early detection of dosha imbalances before they show up as symptoms

-- Pain management — body scan practices are used in clinical pain management programmes
+- Pain management.
+Body scan practices are used in clinical pain programmes

 Tips for Building a Practice

-- Start with 10 minutes and gradually extend
+- Start with 10 minutes and grow from there

-- Use a guided recording initially if you find it hard to direct your own attention
+- Use a guided recording at first if directing your own attention is hard

 - Keep a brief journal of your observations to track patterns over time